-- Any individual employed on the premises to conduct a security activity (within the meaning of section paragraph 2(1) (a) of schedule 2 to the Private Security Industry Act 2001) must be licensed by the Security Industry Authority (for so long as that Authority is operative). - The Licensee must ensure that a sufficient number of authorised door supervisors are employed in 8.2 the premises to check entrants; enforce the venue Drugs Policy, House Rules and Dancer Code of Conduct; complete the incident book as necessary and supervise customers and performers whilst sexual entertainment is provided. - No person under the age of 18 shall be admitted to the premises at any time that it is offering sexual entertainment and a notice to this effect shall be clearly displayed at the entrance(s) to the premises. - The Licensee will operate a Challenge 25 Policy whereby prospective customers who appears to 8.4 be aged 25 or under will be refused admission unless they can prove that they are aged 18 or over by producing suitable photographic identification.
-Prominent notices must be clearly displayed to this effect at the entrance(s) to the premises. - Information shall be clearly displayed within the internal exit areas of the premises, reminding departing customers to behave in a responsible and appropriate way towards all persons, particularly - 8.6 Prospective customers shall be informed of the House Rules.
+6.1 The Licensee must ensure that a sufficient number of authorised door supervisors are employed in the premises to check entrants; enforce the venue Drugs Policy, House Rules and Dancer Code of Conduct; complete the incident book as necessary and supervise customers and performers whilst sexual entertainment is provided.

+6.2 No person under the age of 18 shall be admitted to the premises at any time that it is offering sexual entertainment and a notice to this effect shall be clearly displayed at the entrance(s) to the premises.

+6.3 The Licensee will operate a Challenge 25 Policy whereby prospective customers who appears to be aged 25 or under will be refused admission unless they can prove that they are aged 18 or over by producing suitable photographic identification.
+Prominent notices must be clearly displayed to this effect at the entrance(s) to the premises.

+6.4 Information shall be clearly displayed within the internal exit areas of the premises, reminding departing customers to behave in a responsible and appropriate way towards all persons, particularly women.

+6.5 Prospective customers shall be informed of the House Rules.

-9. Advertising
+7 Advertising

-- The Licensee shall not permit the display on the exterior of the premises of photographs or other images, excluding trade marks or logos, which are unacceptable to the Council, and which may offend public decency. - The Licensee shall have regard to the Advertising Standards Authority CAP Code. - Where the Council has given notice in writing to the Licensee objecting to any public advertisement 9.3 on the grounds that, if displayed, it would offend public decency or be likely to encourage or incite crime and disorder that advertisement shall be removed or not be displayed.
+7.1 The Licensee shall not permit the display on the exterior of the premises of photographs or other images, excluding trade marks or logos, which are unacceptable to the Council, and which may offend public decency.

+7.2 The Licensee shall have regard to the Advertising Standards Authority CAP Code.

+7.3 Where the Council has given notice in writing to the Licensee objecting to any public advertisement on the grounds that, if displayed, it would offend public decency or be likely to encourage or incite crime and disorder that advertisement shall be removed or not be displayed.